AristurtleDev/building-2d-games-with-monogame/documentation/05-texture-atlas.md

     //  The source rectangle that represents the region in the source texture to use when rendering this sprite. private readonly Rectangle _sourceRectangle;

+    /// <summary>
-    //  The color tint to apply when rendering this sprite.
+    /// Gets or Sets the color tint to apply when rendering this sprite.
-    //  Default value is Color.White.
+    /// Default value is Color.White.
+    /// </summary>
     public Color Color { get; set; } = Color.White;

+    /// <summary>
-    //  The amount of rotation, in radians, to apply when rendering this sprite.
+    /// Gets or Sets the amount of rotation, in radians, to apply when rendering this sprite.
+    /// Sprite is rotated around the Origin.
+    /// Default value is 0.0f
+    /// </summary>
-    //  Default value is no rotation, or 0.0f. public float Rotation { get; set; } = 0.0f;
+    public float Rotation { get; set; } = 0.0f;

+    /// <summary>
-    //  The scale factor to apply to the x- and y-axes when rendering this sprite.
+    /// Gets or Sets the scale factor to apply to the x- and y-axes when rendering this sprite.
+    /// Sprite is scaled from the Origin.
+    /// Default value is Vector2.One.
+    /// </summary>
-    //  Default value is a scale of 1 on the x- and y-axes, or Vector2.Zero. public Vector2 Scale { get; set; } = Vector2.One;
+    public Vector2 Scale { get; set; } = Vector2.One;

+    /// <summary>
-    //  The xy-coordinate origin point to use when rendering this sprite.
+    /// Gets or Sets the xy-coordinate origin point, relative to the top-left corner, of this sprite.
-    //  Affects the offset of the texture when rendered as well as being the origin in which the sprite is
-    //  rotated and scaled from.
+    /// Default value is Vector2.Zero
+    /// </summary>
-    //  Default value is top-left origin, or Vector2.Zero. public Vector2 Origin { get; set; } = Vector2.Zero;
+    public Vector2 Origin { get; set; } = Vector2.Zero;

+    /// <summary>
-    //  The SpriteEffect value that specifies if the sprite should be flipped horizontally, vertically, or both
+    /// Gets or Sets whether this sprite should be flipped horizontally, vertically, or both, when rendered.
-    //  when rendered.
+    /// Default value is SpriteEffects.None.
+    /// </summary>
-    //  Default value is no horizontal or vertical flipping, or SpriteEffects.None. public SpriteEffects Effects { get; set; } = SpriteEffects.None;
+    public SpriteEffects Effects { get; set; } = SpriteEffects.None;

+    /// <summary>
-    //  The depth at which the sprite is rendered.
+    /// Gets or Sets the depth at which this sprite is rendered.
-    //  Default value is 0.0f.
+    /// Default value is 0.0f.
+    /// </summary>
     public float LayerDepth { get; set; } = 0.0f;

+    /// <summary>
-    //  The width of this sprite, derived from the width of the source rectangle multiplied by the scale factor
+    /// Gets the width of this sprite multiplied by the x-axis scale factor.
-    //  of the x-axis.
+    /// </summary>
     public float Width => _sourceRectangle.Width * Scale.X;

+    /// <summary>
-    //  The height of this sprite, derived from the height of the source rectangle multiplied by the scale factor
+    /// Gets the height of this sprite, multiplied by the y-axis scale factor.
-    //  of the y-axis.
+    /// </summary>
     public float Height => _sourceRectangle.Height * Scale.Y;

+    /// <summary>
-    //  Creates a new Sprite instance using the source texture and source rectangle provided.
+    /// Creates a new Sprite instance using the source texture and source rectangle provided.
+    /// </summary>
+    /// <param name="texture">The source texture of the sprite.</param>
+    /// <param name="sourceRectangle">The source rectangle to use when rendering the sprite.</param>
-    //  The source texture is checked to ensure it is not null and that it was not previously disposed. public Sprite(Texture2D texture, Rectangle sourceRectangle)
+    public Sprite(Texture2D texture, Rectangle sourceRectangle)
     {
         Debug.Assert(texture is not null);